Strongly correlated crystalline higher-order topological phases in two-dimensional systems: A coupled-wire study

-For $\mathcal{L}_{c2}$-dominant phase, the $2j^{\mathrm{th}}$ and $(2j+1)^{\mathrm{th}}$ wires are paired up and gapped, hence all 1D quantum wires except $1^{\mathrm{st}}$ and $2n^{\mathrm{th}}$ are gapped.
-The $1^{\mathrm{st}}$ quantum wire on the edge of the system presents 4 complex fermion zero modes/8 Majorana zero modes at poles of circle, which are exactly the Majorana corner modes of 2D $D_4$-symmetric HOTSC with spinless fermions.
-Near the $D_4$-center, there are also gapless modes on the $2n^{\mathrm{th}}$ quantum wire which should be fully gapped in order to obtain a nontrivial HOTSC.
+For $\mathcal{L}_{c2}$-dominant phase, the $2j^{\mathrm{th}}$ and $(2j+1)^{\mathrm{th}}$ wires are paired up and gapped, hence all 1D wires except $1^{\mathrm{st}}$ and $2n^{\mathrm{th}}$ are gapped.
+The $1^{\mathrm{st}}$ wire on the edge of the system presents 4 complex fermions/8 MZMs at poles of circle, which are exactly the second-order topological surface modes of 2D $D_4$-symmetric class-D HOTSC.
+Near the $D_4$-center, there are also gapless modes on the $2n^{\mathrm{th}}$ quantum wire.
 Distinct from quantum wires away from $D_4$-center, bosonic field $\phi^{2n}$ of the $2n^{\mathrm{th}}$ quantum wires with different polar angles can tunnel to/interact with the field at other places.
 Consider two interacting terms of $2n^{\mathrm{th}}$ quantum wire near the $D_4$-center: